 This method to cook vegetables couldn’t be easier!

 - Chop veggies: cut veggies into pieces about the same size, place on a rimmed baking sheet.

 - Toss with oil and seasoning: Drizzle with olive oil, sprinkle with Italian seasoning, garlic, salt and pepper then toss.

 - Spread across baking sheet and roast: Spread evenly so vegetables cook evenly and roast 15 minutes.

-- Add tomatoes, continue to roast: Remove from oven add tomatoes and toss, spread even.
+- Add tomatoes, continue to roast: Remove from oven add tomatoes and toss mixture, spread even again.

 - Roast 10 minutes longer or until veggies are tender.

 You can roast just about any vegetable.
 Just use the same simple method – chop (things such as green beans and asparagus just leave whole), drizzle with oil, season, toss and roast.
 Toss once or twice through baking.

 Just keep in mind different vegetables take various amounts of time so I usually like to roast vegetables with the same cook time together (or give more firm root vegetables a head start then add others later on).